DaintyJet/VChat_Heap_Defense/README.md

       * `Region Size`: Notice how this is on 4-kB.
 As this is the size of a page on my systems this is just 1 page.
       * `Region State`: Notice how this is *Reserved* this means it is not loaded in physical. memory.
 If we try to access or modify this region an exception will be thrown.
       * `Protect`: Is not present due to not being *Committed*.
-13. Using the `!vprot <address>` print our the protection characteristics of the *Ending Address* region of the heap chunk.
+13. Using the `!vprot <address>` print out the protection characteristics of the *Ending Address* region of the heap chunk.

     <img src="Images/SAL10.png">